Discrete Statistical Models with Rational Maximum Likelihood Estimator: How to be Rational

+This theorem matters for statistics because it reveals when a model has an MLE of the simplest possible closed form.
+Property (2) says that the polynomials appearing in the numerators and denominators of the rational formulas must factor into linear forms with positive coefficients.
+Property (3) offers a recipe, based on toric geometry, for explicitly constructing such models.
+The advance over \cite{huh14} is that Theorem~\ref{thm:main} deals with positive real numbers.
+It hence furnishes the definitive solution in the case of applied interest.

-The goal of this section is to define all the terms seen in parts (2) and (3) of this theorem.
+The goal of this section is to define all the terms seen in parts (2) and (3) of Theorem~\ref{thm:main}.

-\begin{example} We first discuss Theorem~\ref{thm:main} for a very simple experiment: {\em Flip a biased coin.
+\begin{example} We first discuss Theorem~\ref{thm:main} for a simple experiment: {\em Flip a biased coin.
 If it shows heads, flip it again}.
-This is a statistical model with $n=2$ given by the tree diagram
+This is the model with $n=2$ given by the tree diagram

 The model $\mathcal{M}$ is a curve in the probability triangle $\Delta_2$.
 The tree shows its parametrization